Brazil banner -- link to main page

 Although she became one of the great Latin jazz/fusion divas in the early '70s, this early album shows Flora Purim's Brazilian bossa roots.
 Whoever dug this one out for reissue scored a major coup -- this stuff is WAY different from her later jazz fusion work.
 Although she's playing with Brazilian jazz musicians, the material is pretty much straight up bossa nova, songs by the likes of Edu Lobo (referred to here as "Eduardo"!), Carlos Lyra, Roberto Menescal and Vinicius.
 Honestly, I can't say her voice is that great, but the transitional, historical nature of this record is fascinating.
 Among the many musicians are Paulo Moura, Rosinha de Valenca and Dom Um Romao.

-Sambalanco Trio "Sambalanco Trio" (Audio Fidelity, 1964)
+Sambalanco Trio "Sambalanco Trio" (Audio Fidelity, 1964) (LP)

 Airto Moreira led this jazzy early-'60s Sao Paulo trio, along with pianist Cesar Camargo Mariano and bassist Humberto Clayber they glided through more of that trademark breezy, light jazz sound that was the complimentary backdrop to the bossa nova boom.
 This is the first of the group's three albums, packed with many bossa standards and several of Camargo's originals, as well as "Homangem A Clifford Brown," a tribute to a North American smooth jazz player whose "Blues Walk" was a popular standard in the Braz-jazz scene.
 As with many of these groups, Sambalanco wasn't really on a par with most U.S. jazz bands, but they have a kitschy appeal, and have a more distinctively Brazilian flair than most.
 The piano work in particular deftly hints at a greater harmonic depth than actually comes through on the album.
 Worth checking out, particularly if you are a loungecore fan, or are interested in finding out about Airto's early roots.
 (Sometimes known as the "Samblues" album.)

-Sambalanco Trio "Sambalanco Trio" (Som Maior, 1964)
+Sambalanco Trio "Sambalanco Trio" (Som Maior, 1964) (LP)

-Sambalanco Trio "Reencontro A Sambalanco Trio" (Som Maior, 1965)
+Sambalanco Trio "Reencontro A Sambalanco Trio" (Som Maior, 1965) (LP)

-Sambrasa Trio "Sambrasa Trio Em Som Maior" (Som Maior, 1966)
+Sambrasa Trio "Sambrasa Trio Em Som Maior" (Som Maior, 1966) (LP)

-Airto Moreira Trio "Jazz-Nova" (Seven Seas, 1966)
+Airto Moreira Trio "Jazz-Nova" (Seven Seas, 1966) (LP)

-Sansa Trio "Sansa Trio, v.2" (Som Maior, 1966)
+Sansa Trio "Sansa Trio, v.2" (Som Maior, 1966) (LP)

 Airto was in the second lineup of Jose Briamonte's swinging bossa-jazz trio set, showcasing Briamonte's brisk, bright piano and giddy melodies galore.
 A lively, cheerful record, with a relatively unhurried feel, compared to many of their bossa trio contemporaries.

-Quarteto Novo "Quarteto Novo" (EMI Odeon, 1967)
+Quarteto Novo "Quarteto Novo" (EMI Odeon, 1967) (LP)

 An impressive late-'60s Braz-Jazz album, featuring early work by percussionist Airto Moreira, multi-instrumental madman, Hermeto Pascoal, and the politically-inclined MPB songwriter Geraldo Vandre, along with guitarists Theo De Barros and Heraldo Do Monte .
 The album opens with "O Ovo," a brisk update of the turn-of-the-century choro sound popularized by Pixinguinha, Dunga and other Brazilian musical pioneers.
 The album gradually progresses into more modern, straightforward jazz material (which isn't as much fun) and even a Luiz Gonzaga forro tune.
 The playing throughout is very rich, well recorded, and vastly superior to many of their more jittery jazz contemporaries, even dipping into a mellow Vince Guaraldi-style vibe.
 This isn't just a cool footnote into the early careers of several of Brazil's most important musicians, it's also a very enjoyable, well-performed album.
 Recommended!

-Airto Moreira "Natural Feelings" (Buddah, 1970)
+Airto Moreira "Natural Feelings" (Buddah Records, 1970) (LP)

-Airto Moreira "Seeds On The Ground" (Buddah, 1971)
+Airto Moreira "Seeds On The Ground" (Buddah Records, 1971) (LP)

-Airto Moreira & Flora Purim "Free" (CTI, 1972)
+Airto Moreira & Flora Purim "Free" (CTI Records, 1972) (LP)

 A harmless, but rather noodly, lite-fusion album, which sheds some focus on Airto's talents as a specifically Brazilian percussionist...
 There are hints of samba, stray samples of berimbau and Amazonian percussion, but not a lot in the way of driving musical force.
 I think this was intended to be an easy-on-the-ears kind of album, with lapses into AACM-style free jazz.
 But really, it's mostly kinda dull.
 Notable fusioneers such as Chick Corea, Ron Carter, Keith Jarrett, Stanley Clarke and Hubert Laws pitch in, along with others in the CTI stable.
 Flora's on here, too, although mostly in the background, and not really as a featured artist.

-Airto Moreira "Fingers" (CTI, 1972)
+Airto Moreira "Fingers" (CTI Records, 1972) (LP)

 A funk-laden electric jazz set, with a stripped-down ensemble, including David Amaro on guitars, and Hugo and Jorge Fattoruso on keyboards and drums, and Flora pitching in on a tune or two.
 This is one of the only Airto albums I've heard that didn't really bug me...
 Thematically, it often sounds fairly lightweight, but when they hit the deeper grooves, things do get funky.
-Includes some lively latin-jazz percussion, and some nice, spacy keyboards.
+Includes some lively latin-jazz percussion, and some nice, spacey keyboards.
 Certainly more vigorous than a lot of his other albums; worth checking out.

-Airto Moreira & Eumir Deodato "Live" (CTI, 1973)
+Airto Moreira & Eumir Deodato "Live" (CTI Records, 1973) (LP)

 Live at the Felt Forum, in New York City.

-Airto Moreira "Virgin Land" (1974)
+Airto Moreira "Virgin Land" (CTI/Salvation Records, 1974) (LP)

 (Produced by Orrin Keepnews)